Welcome! In this series, you’ll read along my journey to CKAD certification. Expect high-level knowledge sharing and hopefully some useful tips.

 status: {}

-For services there are multiple ways, I’ll show an alternative to create:
+For services, here’s an alternative to create:

 $ kubectl expose pod redis --port=6379 --name redis-svc --dry-run=client -o yaml